StevenWingett/FastQ-Screen/docs/README.md

 **bowtie2 \<text\> :**  Specify extra parameters to be passed to Bowtie 2.
 These parameters should be quoted to clearly delimit Bowtie 2 parameters from FastQ Screen parameters.
 You should not try to use this option to override the normal search or reporting options for bowtie which are set automatically but it might be useful to allow reads to be trimmed before alignment etc.

 **bwa \<text\> :**  Specify extra parameters to be passed to BWA.
 These parameters should be quoted to clearly delimit BWA parameters from FastQ Screen parameters.
 You should not try to use this option to override the normal search or reporting options for BWA which are set automatically but it might be useful to allow reads to be trimmed before alignment etc.

+**minimap2 \<text\> :** Specify extra parameters to be passed to Minimap2.
+These parameters should be quoted to clearly delimit BWA parameters from FastQ Screen parameters.
+You should not try to use this option to override the normal search or reporting options for BWA which are set automatically but it might be useful to allow reads to be trimmed before alignment etc.

 **conf \<path\> :**  Manually specify a location for the configuration.